marceloavf/github-tools-vsts/Extension/OVERVIEW.md

 - **Pre Release:** Check to release tagged as Pre Release.
 - **Ignore Assets:** Check to skip upload assets to release.
 - **Files to Upload as Assets:** Include files to upload as artifacts to release.
 Minimatch pattern are supported.
 - **Manifest JSON:** Include the manifest file from which default values will be extracted if options are missing.
+[More Info.](https://github.com/marceloavf/github-tools-vsts#manifest-file)

 Advanced Options include:

 - **Reuse Release:** Check to allow to reuse a release with the same tag.
 - **Reuse only Draft Release:** Check to allow to reuse only draft release.
 Prevents from editing already published releases.
 - **Skip Duplicated Assets:** Check to prevent the plugin to replace assets with the same name.
 - **Edit Release** Check to allow to edit release name, notes, type (`draft, prerelease, release`) and target commitsh.
-[More Info](https://github.com/marceloavf/github-tools-vsts#edit-release)
+[More Info.](https://github.com/marceloavf/github-tools-vsts#edit-release)
 - **Delete Empty Tag** Check to delete tag if it's editing release type from `prerelease` or `release` to `draft`
 - **Target Commitsh:** Specifies the commitsh value that determines where the Git tag is created from.
 Can be any branch or commit SHA.
 Defaults to the default branch of the repository.
 - **API URL:** Allow to use a custom API URL to connect to GitHub Enterprise instead of github.com.
 Defaults to 'https://api.github.com'.